nekomask/project3_frontend/frontend/README.md

 There is a backend using express that manages the controller routes and the schema while the frontend uses React to give users a unique experience.

-I also used a little JQuery and DOM manipulation on the splash page that allows users to change the (background) color of different bicycle frames.
+Aside from Adobe Photoshop, I also used a little JQuery and DOM manipulation on the splash page that allows users to change the (background) color of different bicycle frames.

 # Notes